dvsh243/Seekr/README.md

 - `sensitivity` of ANN which describes the ratio of distribution of vectors on either side of the hyperplane.
 Increasing the sensitivity can slower the index creation.

-- instead of actually using the average vector of a cluster for computation, the vector closest the the average vector is chosen because of less dimensionality
+- instead of actually using the average vector of a cluster for computation, the vector closest the the average vector is chosen because of its less dimensionality